Metal-Poor Stars Observed with the Southern African Large Telescope II. An Extended Sample: Abundance Measurements

 \subsection{Synthesis Measurements}

 Synthesis measurements were made for six spectral features---three Eu features, two Ba features, and one C feature.
 Figure \ref{fig:synth} shows examples of all of these syntheses.
 The errors for these abundance estimates are 0.20\,dex for Ba and Eu and 0.30\,dex for C, based on the systematic errors arising from errors in stellar parameters as described in \citet{Holmbeck_2020} for spectra of similar resolution, S/N, and stellar parameters.
+The $1\sigma$ errors in the fits are shown as the shaded blue regions in Figure \ref{fig:synth}.
+These are all significantly smaller than the expected systematic errors, so we simply adopt the systematic errors in our estimated abundances.
 To account for isotopic differences in these syntheses we considered the following isotopes: $^{12}$C, $^{13}$C, $^{134}$Ba, $^{135}$Ba, $^{136}$Ba, $^{137}$Ba, $^{138}$Ba, $^{151}$Eu, and $^{153}$Eu.

 The molecular C feature at 4313\,{\AA} extends across a wide wavelength region, as shown in Figure \ref{fig:synth}.
 Carbon abundances were corrected for depletion on the giant branch using the method prescribed in \citet{Placco_2014}.